 Dr. Mike Irvine is a senior scientist in Data & Analytics Services at BCCDC.
-He is also an adjunct professor in the Faculty of Health Sciences at Simon Fraser University.
+He is also an adjunct professor in the UBC Faculty of Science, and in the SFU Faculty of Health Sciences.

 Dr. Irvine's work lies at the interface between mathematical modelling, biostatistics and machine learning.
 He incorporates a broad range of techniques into his work, including Bayesian evidence synthesis methods that can utilize disparate data sources to provide insight for disease epidemiology and broader public health applications.